ethanthoma/interaction-net/README.md

 # Interaction Nets in Odin

-This is a simply hobby project to learn Odinlang and interaction nets.
+This is simply a hobby project to learn Odinlang and interaction nets.

+Check [docs](./docs/) for list of things planned.

 The grammar is based on [HVM](https://github.com/HigherOrderCO/HVM) and their [paper](https://higherorderco.com/)